Fire Retardant Paints

 - Application: Apply fire retardant according to the product instructions.

-What Is Fire Retardant Made Of?
+What Is Fire Retardant Made from?

 Can Fire Retardant Be Washed Off?

-Read Care Instructions: Always check the care instructions provided by the manufacturer.
+- Read Care Instructions: Always check the care instructions provided by the manufacturer.

-Gentle Cleaning: Use a mild detergent and avoid harsh chemicals that could compromise the fire retardant properties.
+- Gentle Cleaning: Use a mild detergent and avoid harsh chemicals that could compromise the fire retardant properties.

-Avoid Abrasive Methods: Refrain from using abrasive cleaning methods such as scrubbing vigorously or using abrasive materials.
+- Avoid Abrasive Methods: Refrain from using abrasive cleaning methods such as scrubbing vigorously or using abrasive materials.

 Can You Paint Over Fire Retardant Paint?